Arena football: Previous timing rule changes

+A July 25, 2015 game between the Las Vegas Outlaws and New Orleans VooDoo that was never played was also recorded as a scoreless tie.

+Before 2007, the play clock was 25 seconds, and it began on the signal from the referee.

 Compensation

 All current indoor football teams play at a minor league or semi-professional level.
 The average player's salary in the Arena Football League was US$1,800 per game in 2008; this is about one-quarter of the Canadian Football League (adjusted for inflation).
 Players in af2 were paid $250 per game and the AIFA and IFL had per-game salaries of $200 per game; the AFL paid $885 per game for most players in 2012, with that number rising to $940 per game in 2013 (although players then had to pay for their own housing, which the league previously provided); starting quarterbacks receive a $300 per game bonus.
 As of 2019, the IFL pays $200–$300 per game, with a $25 bonus for each win.
-FCF pays $400 to $750 a week.
+FCF paid $400 to $750 a week.
+The 2024 revival of the AFL originally promised $1,000 per game, but this was soon rolled back to $250 per game (the salary of Champions Indoor Football in 2023) for most teams when the league reorganized.
+Arena Football One pays a base salary of $400 per week with players allowed to sign a personal service contract for more money.